-The BYU Jerusalem Center encourages accurate and prompt reporting of all crimes and emergency situations to local law enforcement and other authorities, even when a crime victim is unable to or hesitant to report.
-Immediate reporting allows authorities to identify crimes and situations which pose an immediate or ongoing threat to our campus, and send out an emergency notification to protect the campus community and prevent crime.
-Crimes should be reported to the Jerusalem Center Security Office and to the appropriate law enforcement body.
+Brigham Young University encourages accurate and prompt reporting of all crimes and emergency situations to University Police, even when a crime victim is unable to or hesitant to report.
+Students and employees should immediately report all emergency criminal incidents to University Police.
+Immediate reporting allows University Police to identify crimes and situations that pose an immediate or ongoing threat to our campus, and send out an emergency notification to protect the campus community and prevent crime.
+Non-emergency crimes should also be reported to University Police or to any campus security authority (CSA).